 Flannel is everywhere these days.
 But, even in an age of flannel ubiquity, a great, long-lasting men’s flannel shirt is hard to find.
-Most new shirts are made of lesser materials sewn around ill-considered patterns.
-To find one suited to shiftless Sundays, home games, and social events one must know precisely what makes something common into something special: the right material and a decent fit.
+Don’t be fooled: Most new versions are made of lesser materials sewn around ill-considered patterns.
+To find a flannel shirt suited to shiftless Sundays, home games, and social events, one must know precisely what makes the shirt something special: the right clothing material and a decent fit.
 Here, according to expert flannel purveyors, is how to find it.

 It used to be that almost every flannel shirt was made of 100 percent cotton.
-Woolrich, Pendleton, and even Abercrombie built fortunates on the back of the stuff.
+Woolrich, Pendleton, and even Abercrombie built fortunes on the back of the stuff.
 But as manufacturing methods modernized and cheap, stretchable fabrics came into vogue, the purists found themselves in a minority.
 Today, shoppers have to check or buy vintage.

 “A 100 percent cotton flannel is going to feel different than a cotton-poly blend or a different synthetic material,” explains Brian Davis, who runs the popular Brooklyn-based used clothing store Wooden Sleepers.
-“It might not seem like a difference but if you are looking to have a flannel that becomes comfier and seems to fit better over time, you’re going to want to go cotton.”
+“It might not seem like a difference but if you’re looking to have a flannel that becomes comfier and seems to fit better over time, you’re going to want to go cotton.”

-When you’re buying a new suit or a new pair of shoes, getting everything taken in is key (if you have to get everything taken out, it’s too late for looking good).
+Whether you’re buying a new suit or shirt, getting everything taken in is key (if you have to get everything taken out, it’s too late for looking good).
 That’s not necessarily the case for flannels.
 In fact, Davis believes that “Flannels should not fit too perfectly.”
 Why?
 Because of the very reason we’ve all come to love these shirts: they’re built to be worn hard.
-“These are shirts meant for activity and movement, so being too precious about fit is not a good place to start.
-A flannel is at its best when it fits like an overshirt.
+“These are shirts meant for activity and movement, so being too precious about fit is not a good place to start,” he adds.
+“A flannel is at its best when it fits like an overshirt.
 Not baggy, but not tailor fit.”
 The basic idea is that you’re looking for something closer to “security blanket” than “second skin”

 “Flannels are a lot like jeans,” Rosenblum says.
 “Consumers expect them to get more comfortable over time.
 People never want to have to size up because of an uncomfortable fit.
 So make sure any flannel you try on isn’t too big or too small.”

-After you have established a plan for material and fit, what else do you need to know while you’re on the hunt for that perfect flannel.
+After you have established a plan for material and fit, what else do you need to know while you’re on the hunt for that perfect flannel?
 Stitch Fix stylist Jennifer D. advises considering context, taste, and — if you’re into the whole 9-to-5 thing — professionalism.

-“Keep your occasion in mind,” Jennifer D. explains.
+“Keep your occasion in mind,” Jennifer explains.
 “If you’re looking for an over-the-tee with jeans, laid-back weekend flannel, opt for a hybrid or regular fit.
 Want a flannel that can pull double duty for both work and weekend?
 Shop for a flannel that fits closer to the body so you can wear it the same way you would a classic oxford or dress shirt.”

 At the end of the day, Davis just wishes customers would stop settling for flannels they don’t love.

 “We turn down 99 percent of flannels due to their poor quality,” he laughs.
 “We are always searching for that one gem that we know people are going to love.
 Customers should have a similar mentality.
 Hold out for the one you are really excited about.”